Bandwidth/shared-components/src/components/SearchBox/SearchBox.md

-Styling wrapper around [react-autosuggest](https://github.com/moroshko/react-autosuggest).
-See documentation there for full options.

 ### Real-Life Usage

 For most applications, you'll probably be calling out to an API to get suggestions when the user types.
 So in reality, you'll start with no suggestions and need to rebuild the list when the user changes their input.
 This can be done using the provided `onSuggestionsFetchRequested` prop to do filtering, and `onSuggestionsClearRequested` to reset.